nunit/governance/README.md

 ## Code of Conduct

-Please note that all NUnit projecst are released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that all NUnit projects are released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in these projects you agree to abide by its terms.

 ## Structure of this Repository